 Also of interest is that Darien has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Darien telecommute to their jobs.
 Overall, about 12.47% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Darien is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Darien really has some of the features that families look for when choosing a good community to raise children.
 Is Darien perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Darien is a very ethnically-diverse city.
 The people who call Darien home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Darien residents report their race to be White, followed by Asian.
-Important ancestries of people in Darien include German, Polish, Irish, Italian, and English.
+Important ancestries of people in Darien include Polish, German, Italian, Irish, and Czech.